 This creates two possible political outcomes.
 It could pose a threat to the government’s strategy of economic stability and independence as Russia begins to lose control over its currency and increasingly depends on dollars (and possibly euros) for its commerce or it may accelerate the Kremlin backed strategy of increasing Russian investments in Baltic and East European firms in order to make Russian companies larger players in the region’s economies.

 Wikistrat Bottom Lines

-A weakening ruble could cause Russia to finally make some hard choices about loosening the political prominance of the energy sector and could make Russian nonenergy exports more competitive.
+- A weakening ruble could cause Russia to finally make some hard choices about loosening the political prominence of the energy sector and could make Russian nonenergy exports more competitive.